 On inheriting Rosehaugh Estate James Douglas followed his father’s example and was an interested and benevolent landowner, continuing and extending the improvements already begun.
 His greatest achievement must be the rebuilding of Rosehaugh House, a project which lasted several years but which resulted in a magnificent mansion.
 This was completed in 1902.

 Rosehaugh was a magnificent property by any standards, and James Douglas was a most eligible bachelor.
 But in 1890 the house lacked a mistress.
 Fletcher’s attentions were attracted by the vivacious Nellie Bass, heiress to the Bass brewing fortune but the alliance was never formed.
 On visiting the house at Rosehaugh, she was reported to have said, “My father provides better accommodation for his horses”.

-In handling the estate, James Douglas was not only a rich but progressive landlord .
+In handling the estate, James Douglas was a rich and progressive landlord .
 He was greatly helped by his factor John Henderson.
 James Douglas found the financial world both fascinating and absorbing and showed considerable financial talent.
 He owned several estates in Ceylon which were used mainly for the production of tea and coffee.
 With great foresight he saw possibilities in rubber and bought more estates in Ceylon which gave him rubber sources.
 He later formed the Rosehaugh Rubber Company.
 He named his private bungalow in Ceylon, “Fortrose”, and one of his estates was called Culloden.

 In 1904 he looked at opportunities in Africa, and bought an estate in the Eastern Transvaal which he planned to exploit for its timber potential.
 The estate thrived, and he sold it to the factor of the estate.